ArneVogel/wp-tactics/README.md

 * `width` the width the chessboard should have in pixels, example `400` for a 400px big board, dont add the `px` yourself.
 * `board_bg` the background color the board should have, possible values: `brown, blue, green, ic`, default `blue`.
 * `css` link to a css file to be included in the iframe.
 Used for styling the contents of the iframe without editing the plugin files.
+* `nocredit` set to any value removes the "Powered by listudy.org" credit :(